 - Challenge for a little more difficulty

-More information about each pattern can be found on their website as well: (Kegal Built for Bowling).
+You can find more information about each pattern on their website (Kegal Built for Bowling).

 Kegel Landmark Patterns